Ben Twist, Director

 With an interdisciplinary background, and experience in private, public and third sector sustainability policy and practice, Catriona focuses on the knowledge dissemination and wider engagement element of how the cultural sector can contribute towards a more sustainable Scotland.
 Catriona manages Creative Carbon Scotland’s ‘Green Arts Initiative’: a networked community of practice for Scottish cultural organisations committed to reducing their environmental impact.
 Now with around 230 members in Scotland alone, she hosts annual conferences, creates tailored resources, and supports the upskilling of the arts sector.

-Catriona is also the Environmental Officer for Festivals Edinburgh (the strategic umbrella organisation for Edinburgh’s major cultural events) and a Board member of the 2050 Climate Group (a charity focused on engaging Scottish young professionals in climate change issues), equipping her with a continually expanding national and international context, and allowing her to create innovative responses to the global interest in our unique approach to sustainability.
+Catriona is a trustee of the 2050 Climate Group (a charity focused on engaging Scottish young professionals in climate change issues), equipping her with a continually expanding national and international context, and allowing her to create innovative responses to the global interest in our unique approach to sustainability.

 Contact Catriona at

 Alexis joined Creative Carbon Scotland in May 2016.
 As well as her skills in planning and setting up effective work practices, Alexis brings to the organisation her 25 years of experience in developing and implementing public sector strategies and policies ranging from the European Union to sustainable development.
 Of particular benefit for Creative Carbon Scotland’s future plans are her knowledge of successful EU funding applications and performance assessment frameworks and reporting mechanisms for strategic sustainability activity.

 Contact Alexis at